writethedocs/www/docs/conf/au/2017/sponsorship/prospectus.rst

 Concept
 =======

-Write the Docs (http://www.writethedocs.org/) is a **three day conference** focusing on documentation systems, tech writing theory, and information delivery.
+Write the Docs Day Australia (http://www.writethedocs.org/) is a **one day mini-conference** focusing on documentation systems, tech writing theory, and information delivery.

 Writing and maintaining documentation involves a multidisciplinary